Kaviarasu1408/LLM/LLM/Stage1/TokenEmbedding.md

 ## 1. What are tokens Embedding and Why tokens embedding needed.

-- Cat and Kitten are semantically related, Assigning a random doesn't capture the relationship bt these words..
+- Cat and Kitten are semantically related, Assigning a random number doesn't capture the relationship bt these words..
 - we need to exploit the information like cat and kittens are related to each other.

 - Then comes the vector.
-- we can ask certain questions to the words..
+- we can ask certain questions to the words..assign value high or low.
 - If the value is high for certain question for those words..those are realteable..
 - for e.g below for apple and banana is_editable value is high..so they kind of related...
 - vecotrs can capture the semantic meaning, the values are close to each other..